Smooth Flow Matching for Synthesizing Functional Data: Theoretical Proofs

-It remains to establish \eqref{GC}.
-Note that the dimension of the functional space $\mathbb{B}_{L_V}$ is $L_V^3$, and therefore its Vapnik--Chervonenkis (VC) dimension is at most $L_V^3$ (see Proposition 4.20 in \cite{wainwright2019high}).
-By the Glivenko--Cantelli theorem for empirical processes (see Theorems 2.4.3 and 2.6.7 in \cite{van2023weak}), \eqref{GC} holds if $\tfrac{L_V^3}{n} \to 0$.
-This follows directly from the assumption $L_V = o(n^{1/3})$, which completes the proof.
+It therefore remains to establish \eqref{GC}.
+Note that the dimension of the function class \( \mathbb{B}_{L_V} \) is of order \( L_V^3 \), and hence its Vapnik--Chervonenkis (VC) dimension is at most \( L_V^3 \); see Proposition~4.20 in \cite{wainwright2019high}.
+By the Glivenko--Cantelli theorem for empirical processes (Theorems~2.4.3 and~2.6.7 in \cite{van2023weak}), \eqref{GC} holds provided that